The Ottawa Construction Association

 - (d) Professional, e.g. Architects, Engineers, Accountants, etc.

-Road Builders & Heavy Construction Section: Shall include all contractors who normally undertake road and bridge construction, earth moving, paving, sewer and watermain construction.
+Road Builders & Heavy Construction Section: Shall include all contractors who normally work within the roadbuilding and heavy construction sector and/or undertake road and bridge construction, earth moving, paving, sewer and watermain construction.

 MEMBERSHIP SECTION MEETINGS

-Section 10 - Section Meetings shall be held at such time and place as may be decided on by the Section Chairman or may be called by any twenty-five members of the Section when such request is in writing stating the nature of the business to be brought before the meeting.
+Section 10 - Section Meetings shall be held at such time and place as may be decided on by the Section Chair, or may be called by any five members of the Section when such request is made in writing by mail or electronic means stating the nature of the business to be brought before the meeting.

 Section 11 - The Association shall have an official seal which shall be authenticated by the signature of any two of the signing officers.